xemlock/Zf1Module/README.md

 ZF1 resources will be loaded by Bootstrap upon dispatch.

-Currently an instance of `ZeframMvc\Bootstrap\Bootstrap` class will be used as bootstrap.
+Currently an instance of `Zf1Module\Bootstrap\Bootstrap` class will be used as bootstrap.

 The bootstrap instance will be provided with a container that extends a `Zend_Registry` but is a wrapper around `ServiceManager`.
 Services saved via this registry have prefixed names, to distinguish them from ZF2 services.

-You can provide custom container class by overwriting `ZeframMvc\Container` service config key.
+You can provide custom container class by overwriting `Zf1Module\Container` service config key.

 Bootstrap is registered in `ServiceManager` at `Bootstrap` key.

-The bootstrap will be initialized with an instance of `ZeframMvc\LegacyApplication` instance that contain reference to `ServiceManager` instance.
+The bootstrap will be initialized with an instance of `Zf1Module\LegacyApplication` instance that contain reference to `ServiceManager` instance.
 To access ZF2 services in ZF1 modules one can use:

     Zend_Controller_Front::getInstance()->getParam('bootstrap')->getApplication()->getServiceManager();